 As you can see, both these citation styles are used for different subject areas.
 So if your professor forgets to mention the formatting style for a particular project, you can choose the right formatting style according to the subject you are supposed to work on.
 But how do you distinguish between APA and MLA styles without the help of style guide?
 Well, let’s find out

-As mentioned previously, both the formatting styles are used widely by the students, researchers, authors and thesis writers.
-However, if you are not very familiar with the citation and formatting styles, here are a few areas that can help you distinguish between the two.
+As mentioned previously, both the APA and MLA formatting styles are used widely by the students, researchers, authors and thesis writers.
+However, if you are not very familiar with the APA and MLA citation and formatting styles, here are a few areas through which you will come to know about difference between apa and mla.

 In the APA style research paper, there are the title page, abstract, main body and references.
 MLA style research paper, however, does not require a separate title page.
 Mentioning the names of the author, instructor, the course and date on the top-left section of the first page is acceptable in MLA style paper.